taylorbf/DMP16/z-extras/OOP/README.md

 In the real world, objects are multiplicitous.
 The world does not contain just one raindrop, it contains many raindrops.
 They are all similar -- you could say they are created from the same **template** -- but each raindrop is slightly different, and each acts independently.

-This is true also of most things -- plants, animals, planets, man-made products, etc.
+This is true of most things in our world -- plants, animals, planets, man-made products, etc.

 #### The Problem with Coding Many Raindrops